-It’s time that you no longer need the use of your storage unit.
 Just as there are great tips on moving into your unit, there is a proper method to follow when moving out.
+Read on for tips on giving your storage unit a move-out notice and then properly vacating to avoid charges.

-Upon renting your storage unit, the general rule is the property manager will review and explain the vacating policy to you.
+Upon renting your storage unit, the property manager will review and explain the vacating policy to you.
 That information is also in your rental agreement details.
 If you’re pressed for time and cannot get to your rental agreement easily, here are some simple steps explaining the vacate policy:

-Self storage businesses require written notification of your intent to vacate anywhere from 7-30 days before the end of your rental terms, or typically the end of the month.
+Self storage often requires written intent to vacate anywhere from 7-30 days before the end of the end of the month.
 At Moove In Self storage, we require 7 days written notice when you plan to vacate.

 For example, you want to vacation on the 30th, your written notice is due by or before the 23rd.